Last updated Wednesday 20 October, 2021

-Essentially, learning delivery remains online for now in Tāmaki Makaurau and our kaiako will start to resume teaching on sites and campuses in Alert Level 2 areas where possible, from Monday 20 September.
+Learning delivery remains online for Tāmaki Makaurau and now also specific Waikato areas under Alert Level 3.
+Kaiako will continue teaching on sites and campuses in Alert Level 2 areas where possible.

 For home based learning tauira – tauira visits may continue with 1-metre physical distancing.